 If you have a general question, please head over to my Facebook page and share a question or comment that you would like my readers to help out with.

-You can contact me directly at jennifer AT 20somethingallergies DOT com (please allow extra time for a reply while I am on maternity leave).
+If needed, you can contact me directly at jennifer AT 20somethingallergies DOT com** (please allow extra time for a reply while I am on maternity leave).

 I am happy to introduce my audience to other wonderful bloggers that share our philosophy.